notbxno/vatssa-procedures-hub/docs/Aerodromes/South Africa/Kimberley (FAKM)/ground.md

 * Intentions

 Once this data has been received by the SMC controller, the controller shall then issue the QNH, Active, and if operating on a FPL, a squawk.
-At Lanseria, filing a flight plan as VFR is not mandatory unlike Cape Town, so you do not need to ask for a pilot to file a flight plan.
+At Kimberley, filing a flight plan as VFR is not mandatory unlike Cape Town, so you do not need to ask for a pilot to file a flight plan.

 !!! info "VFR Phraseology"
-    "ZSHLA, thank you, start up approved, expect Runway 07, QNH 1015, report ready for taxi."
+    "ZSKIM, thank you, start up approved, expect Runway 02, QNH 1015, report ready for taxi."

 ## Pushback Procedures